damianolodi/damianolodi/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a physicist with a strong interest in machine learning, robotics and practical application of techonlogy. (change)
+bio: I am a physicist with a strong interest in machine learning, robotics and practical application of modern techonlogy.

 interests:
 - Robotics and AI